Before we get started, I want you to think about three things that you know about scientific conference posters. Think hard now.

 Eye-catching visuals.
 Imagine you’re walking around a poster session, and you’re far enough away from the posters that you can’t read titles or graphs.
 What will compel you to walk towards a particular poster?
 It’ll likely be a recognisable image that grabs your attention.
 Without a big and recognisable image, your poster will look like a fuzzy wall of text and it will likely go unnoticed.
 Therefore, it’s smart to include one big visual that’s related to your research and has the ability to hook people in from a distance.
 Be it a rocket, a lion, or an octopus — what matters is that it’s there.

 Colour.
 This should be common sense, yet still I often get my retina scarred by the most unbearable colour combinations on scientific posters.
+Choosing a colour scheme is more than just intuition - there’s logic involved too.

 Use a limited number of colours, say three-to-five, and stick with them!
 Graphs included.
 My suggestion is that you have two or three shades of a primary colour of your choice, an accent colour that stands out, and a couple of text colours.
 In a colour scheme of this kind, you can use the accent colour to draw attention to where you want people to look.
 The important thing is that you use the accent colour in moderation.
 Let me show you what I mean.